povik/fold/docs/QuickStart.md

 #### Branch prediction

 We can implement trivial branch prediction and speculative execution into our core!
-We will predict all branches not to be taken, that is, when we encounter a `BRANCH` instruction, we will first go on as if the execution wasn't redirected, and only a couple of cycles later once the result of the branch conditional is available will we correct our prediction if need be.
+We will predict all branches not to be taken, that is, when we encounter a `BRANCH` instruction, we will first go on as if the execution wasn't redirected, and only a couple of cycles later once the result of the branch condition is available will we correct our prediction if need be.

 This would be cumbersome to express in the Fold program if it wasn't for the `fork` keyword, allowing us to fork the execution of the Fold program into multiple threads.
 The program execution semantics, program order considerations, and the need to avoid conflicting usage of resources carries over to when the execution of the Fold program is split into two or more threads.
 The `fork` keyword in the language is accompanied with a `quit` keyword to terminate a thread of execution.